-Please note Anticoagulation therapy (blood thinners such as Clexane) can increase the possibility of receiving No Result for your NIPT.
+Please note Anticoagulation therapy (commonly called blood thinners) can increase the possibility of receiving No Result for your NIPT.
 Please leave as long between administering your dose and your NIPT appointment as possible.
 For example, if you administer in the evening and have an early morning appointment, either change to an appointment late in the day, or refrain from your evening dose.
 If you administer in the morning, refrain from that dose until after your appointment.
 If you have any queries regarding this, please contact our team firstname.lastname@example.org.

 For further information please see below: